dgurudot/tg/help/en_US/PRIVACY.md

 	• Telephone number
 	• Information related to stocks and assets you engage with through the Services (such as stocks on your watch list) (“Stock Tracking Information”)
 	• Financial or payment information
+	• Brokerage connection information that you authorize, such as account identifiers, access tokens or credentials, and the positions, orders, balances and transactions we retrieve from your brokerage
+	• Charts, layouts, scripts, strategies, alerts, watchlists and settings that you create
+	• Messages you send to us for support, and, if you use our API, your API keys and request activity
 	• Anything you upload, post or choose to share (for example, comments and posts you submit publicly, photographs you upload, etc.), which can include Personal Data if you include Personal Data in such content

 Please note that certain information may be required to register with us or to take advantage of some of our features.